-Official aid funding to food systems (as per the available DAC codes) has consistently remained at 8 per cent of total official aid over the last decade.
+Total aid activity for food systems (as per the available DAC codes) has consistently remained at 8 per cent of total aid activity over the last decade.
 This amounted to approximately US\$23 billion in 2019; however, nearly one third of this was for emergency food aid.
 Relative to the scale of the challenges and the scale of the food and agriculture sectors, this is a very moderate level of funding.
 By comparison, the global agrifood sector has an annual GDP of some US\$10 trillion, and the value of the agrifood sector in Africa is predicted to reach US\$1 trillion by 2030.
-Global remittances are in excess of US\$500 billion, and foreign direct investment in low- and middle-income countries is in excess of US\$250 billion.
+Global remittances are in excess of US\$500 billion, and foreign direct investment in lowand middle-income countries is in excess of US\$250 billion.